-We aim to serve people living in Hamilton who have no family doctor, are homeless or precariously housed and have complex health and social needs.
+The Shelter Health Network aims to serve people living in Hamilton who have no family doctor, are homeless or precariously housed, and have complex health and social needs.

 What is homelessness?